robado/chika_bot/README.md

     * This can be via join
     * Reacting to a post with emote
     * With commands
+* Reddit
+    * Make post daily posts from specific subreddit
+        * ~~From /r/ChikaFujiwara/~~~
+    * A user can assign a bot to post new posts from subreddit
+        * This prob has to be restricted to how many user can make
+* Steam???
+* Twitter???
+* Make a Trello board of this
+    * This is getting pretty messy - Trello could make it easier to read

 ##### Stuff for later
 * Make bot run in Docker container
 * Deploy to [heroku](https://www.heroku.com/)
     * It has a free plan for hobbyist!
+    * Make it to deploy newest version from [Github](https://github.com/)

 ## How to run locally
 Running locally you need to Python 3.7, pip 20.0.2 and pipenv==2018.11.26.
 (These are the versions I used to make